RedHatQE/openshift-python-wrapper/README.md

-# openshift-python-wrapper
+# openshift-python-wrapper (`wrapper`)
 Pypi: [openshift-python-wrapper](https://pypi.org/project/openshift-python-wrapper)
-A python wrapper for [kubernetes-python-client](https://github.com/kubernetes-client/python) with support for RedHat Container Virtualization. ([Openshift Virtualization](https://www.openshift.com/learn/topics/virtualization))
+A python wrapper for [kubernetes-python-client](https://github.com/kubernetes-client/python) with support for [RedHat Container Virtualization](https://www.openshift.com/learn/topics/virtualization)
 Docs: [openshift-python-wrapper docs](https://openshift-python-wrapper.readthedocs.io/en/latest/)

+The wrapper offers a simple and intuitive interface for interacting with the API.
+It standardizes how to work with cluster resources and offers unified resource CRUD (Create, Read, Update, and Delete) flows.
+The wrapper also provides additional capabilities, such as resource-specific functionality that otherwise needs to be implemented by users.
+The wrapper makes code easier to read and maintain over time.

+One example of simplified usage is interacting with a container.
+Running a command inside a container requires using Kubernetes stream, handling errors, and more.
+The wrapper handles it all and provides simple and intuitive functionality.

 ## Installation
 From source: